Feel the Pain: Reception and legacy

 "Feel the Pain" has since seen positive reception from music critics.
 Matt Diehl of Rolling Stone wrote that the song "demonstrates how Dinosaur Jr at their best can make three chords played at deafening volume sound as stirring as Leonard Cohen."
 Despite criticizing Without a Sound as a whole, "Feel the Pain" was one of the two songs (the other being "I Don't Think So") that music critic Stephen Thomas Erlewine felt was a success.
-Emily Costa of Medium called it a "a song I'd always loved" and praised the song's "insane guitar performance," while Mike Duffy of Fender called the song "an indie-pop dream" and "one of the era's essential anthems."
+Mike Duffy of Fender called the song "an indie-pop dream" and "one of the era's essential anthems."
 Nick Soulsby of PopMatters wrote that the song "pulls the classic Mascis trick of effervescent guitar work that lures the listener in with promise of fun, only to be greeted with lyrics overwhelmed by regret and uncertainty."
 Timothy and Elizabeth Bracy of Stereogum called the song "infectious."

 The song is featured in the films Houseguest and Young Adult.
 The song is a playable track in Rock Band 2 and Guitar Hero World Tour as well as a downloadable track for Rocksmith 2014.
 The video was later featured on Beavis and Butt-Head.
 The song was also featured in the second episode of Dexter: New Blood, "Storm of Fuck."